winthropatwork/WinthropWorks.github.io/applications/photoshop_layer_export_tool/readme.txt

     Create a layer at the top of your psd called "BGNameFalse" Run ExportFoldersAsNewFiles.jsx
     Run Photoshop's Export layers to files export

+ToDo
+    Write a custum paths function so as to auto save files to the background folder Write function to export each layer inside the ExportBGSublayer function so you don't need to run layers to files